May 15, 2019

 Want to learn to DJ at your own pace?
-These online DJ courses and free tutorials will help.
-We suggest high-quality mixing classes, break down our rekordbox Tutorial feature and more.
+These online DJ courses and free guides will help.
+We suggest high-quality mixing classes, break down our rekordbox Tutorial feature, and more.

 If you’re just starting out on the decks, an online DJ course could be a cheap, effective, time-saving way to develop your skills.
-But with so many options available it’s hard to know which tutor or school will be right for your needs.
+But with all the options available, it’s hard to know which tutor or school will be right for your needs.
 And with so many different avenues to becoming a DJ, there’s no universal starting point.

-To point you in the right direction, here are a few of the online programmes available.
+To point you in the right direction, here are a few of the online programs available.

 Everybody knows that YouTube has an abundance of tutorials – some are good, some aren’t.
 If you’re practicing on our gear, you can find a range of instructional playlists on our YouTube channel dedicated to teaching you about our rekordbox dj software, as well as our entry-level and professional equipment.